 Welcome to the home of the Australian Braille Authority.

-- Unified English Braille Australian Training Manual (2014) – now available in braille format
+- Unified English Braille Australian Training Manual (2016)

 - Guidelines for Technical Material (2014)